Cohomogeneity-one $G_2$-Laplacian flow on 7-torus: Introduction

-for the matrix of inner products of $\omega_i$'s, then it follows easily that $\det Q=1$. \\
+for the matrix of inner products of the $\omega_i$'s, then it follows easily that $\det Q=1$ (cf. \cite[Lemma 2.4]{FY}). \\

-If $Q$ is a constant matrix on some open set, then $g$ is hyperK\"ahler on this open set, and $\underline\omega$ is the corresponding triple of $2$-forms of this corresponding hyperK\"ahler structure.
+If $Q$ is a constant matrix on some open set, then $g$ is hyperK\"ahler on this open set, and $\underline\omega$ is the corresponding triple of $2$-forms of this corresponding hyperK\"ahler structure up to a constant linear transformation.
 We define three endomorphisms of $\Lambda^1$ by the formula: